When I started out as a User Interface (UI) designer, understanding all of the different types of user interfaces out there was a challenge.

 But even Siri is miles away from feeling like a human and not just an awkward, albeit humorous robot.
 The reality is, we still have a long way to go before we’re conversing with computers like we converse with each other, but it’s definitely on the horizon.

 4. What new interactions will virtual reality bring?

 When we’re talking about technologies of the future, I’m personally most excited about Virtual Reality.
 This technology has the potential to completely upend the way we navigate our daily lives.
 But what new interactions will it actually bring?

 The merging of the physical and digital world

 Interfaces will no longer live behind a tiny screen in your pocket.
 Instead, they’ll be projected in mid air and on surfaces.
 A person’s Facebook profile will be hovering beside them, as will their latest instagram shot.

 This also means that the job of the user interface designer is going to change drastically.
 People currently interact with computers via two dimensional screens.
 But when user interface is projected onto the real world, this will no longer be the case.
 User Interface will become more three dimensional and, thus, UI designers will have to alter their skillset.

 In the future, the keyboard and mouse will seem antiquated at best.
 Instead of tapping and clicking, we’ll be using words and hand gestures to communicate with computers.
 Imagine entering a crowded cafe, but you don’t see a single laptop.
 Instead, everyone is erratically waving their arms in the air.
 By today’s standards this would be strange to say the least!
 But trust me, this will seem as common as staring at a screen is today.

-How will the UI designer’s role change as interfaces change?
+5. How will the role of the UI designer change as interfaces change?

 Platforms and technologies change quickly, and they’re only going to change quicker.
 With the rise of wearables, virtual reality, self-driving cars, drones and everything else, the UI designer’s role is going to change as well.